 It’s a good time to be a nerd.
-Currently the nerd has a strong reputation, with plenty of nerd billionaires and with techy nerd jobs all the rage, embracing your inner nerd is hot right now.
-So if you wanna rock the nerd style, we can totally understand.
+Once the butt of jokes, today to be a geek or a nerd is held up as something that might be (whisper it) kinda cool.
+With plenty of nerd billionaires and with techy nerd jobs all the rage, embracing your inner nerd is hot right now.
+So if you wanna rock the nerd style or geek chic, we can totally understand.

 First up, before we look at how to dress like a nerd, we’ll make sure we understand what is nerd style.